LLM/Agent-as-Data-Analyst: A Survey: for Semi-Structured Data Analysis

 \section{\llm for Semi-Structured Data Analysis}

-Semi-structured data refers to data that are neither with strictly predefined schema like relational models nor raw data (e.g., plain text or images)~\cite{abiteboul1997querying}.
-Instead, they preserve partial organizational properties (e.g., tags, headers) and typically exhibit hierarchical or nested representation (e.g., \textit{County} - \textit{Province} - \textit{City} in a nested JSON).
-This flexibility allows them to be represented in diverse formats, including web tables, spreadsheets, HTML, JSON, and XML.
-Broadly, such data can be categorized into markup languages and semi-structured tables, both of which pose challenges to downstream tasks due to their inherent structural complexity.
+Semi-structured data are neither strictly schema-defined like relational data nor completely raw like text or images~\cite{abiteboul1997querying}.
+They retain partial organizational properties (e.g., tags, headers) and often have hierarchical or nested structures (e.g., \textit{County}–\textit{Province}–\textit{City} in JSON).
+This allows representation in diverse formats such as web tables, spreadsheets, HTML, JSON, and XML.
+They can be broadly categorized into markup languages and semi-structured tables, both challenging downstream tasks due to their structural complexity.